 Go figure: Over the past two months, I've collectively tried (and loved) more drugstore products than I've likely touched in the last five years combined.
 (Abominable, I know.)
 And this yellow-tinted number from Nyx Cosmetics has to come in at an impressive number one.
 Also, it's worth mentioning the formula has a solid four-star rating on both Ulta.com and Target.com.
 The takeaway: I'm obviously not alone in my consensus.

-Similar to the Koh Gen Do makeup base line, Nyx Cosmetics offers multiple iterations of its color-correcting primer.
-Except, actually, Nyx offers one additional shade (peach) which basically does what the yellow does for lighter skin tones (brighten and glow-up) for darker skin tones.
+Similar to the Koh Gen Do Makeup Color Base line, Nyx Cosmetics offers multiple iterations of its color-correcting primer.
+Actually, Nyx offers one additional shade (peach) which basically does what the yellow does for lighter skin tones (brighten and glow-up) for darker skin tones.
 (This in and of itself won this primer bonus points.)